 Chicco Cortina CX Travel System

-The pros of this system include the sturdiness – its high price certainly translates into high quality.
-The system is easy to assemble and the stroller can transition from an infant stroller to a toddler stroller.
+The pros of this travel system include the sturdiness – its high price certainly translates into high quality.
+It is easy to assemble and the stroller can transition from an infant stroller to a toddler stroller.
 It offers ample storage and lots of bells and whistles (such as toy trays and cupholders).

-The cons of this system include the odd shape of the parent compartment – it might not hold the obligatory smartphone you’re carrying.
-The system is also heavy and takes up a lot of room even when collapsed.
+The cons of this travel system include the odd shape of the parent compartment – it might not hold the obligatory smartphone you’re carrying.
+It is also heavy and takes up a lot of room even when collapsed.
 The glare of the peephole prevents child visibility when you’re using the stroller in the sunshine.

 Evenflo Folio Travel System